PDFWAC 296-155-54100

 (a) The devices listed in this subsection (operational aids) are required on all self-erecting tower cranes covered by this part, unless otherwise specified.

-(b) You must not begin crane operations unless the operational aids are in proper working order, except where the employer meets the specified temporary alternative measures.
-You must follow protective alternative measures specified by the self-erecting tower crane manufacturer, if any.
+(b) Operations must not begin unless the operational aids are in proper working order, except where the employer meets the specified temporary alternative measures.
+More protective alternative measures specified by the self-erecting tower crane manufacturer, if any, must be followed.

-(c) When operational aids are inoperative or malfunctioning, you must follow the crane and/or device manufacturer's recommendations for operation or shutdown of the crane until the problems are corrected.
-Without such recommendations and any prohibitions from the manufacturer against further operation, the following requirements apply:
+(c) When operational aids are inoperative or malfunctioning, the employer must follow the crane and/or device manufacturer's recommendations for operation or shutdown of the crane until the problems are corrected.

-(A) Option A. You must mark the trolley rope (so it can be seen by the operator) at a point that will give the operator sufficient time to stop the trolley prior to the end stops.
+(A) Option A. The trolley rope must be marked (so it can be seen by the operator) at a point that will give the operator sufficient time to stop the trolley prior to the end stops.

-(B) Option B. You must use a spotter who is in direct communication with the operator when operations are conducted within 10 feet of the outer or inner trolley end stops.
+(B) Option B. A spotter who is in direct communication with the operator must be used when operations are conducted within 10 feet of the outer or inner trolley end stops.

-(iii) Boom hoist limiting device.
-You must limit the range of the boom at the minimum and maximum radius.
+(ii) Boom hoist limiting device.
+The range of the boom must be limited at the minimum and maximum radius.
 Temporary alternative measures: Clearly mark the hoist rope (so it can be seen by the operator) at a point that will give the operator sufficient time to stop the boom hoist within the minimum and maximum boom radius, or use a spotter who is in direct communication with the operator to inform the operator when this point is reached.

-(v) Hoist drum lower limiting device.
-Self-erecting tower cranes manufactured after the effective date of this section must be equipped with a device that prevents the last two wraps of hoist cable from being spooled off the drum.
+(iv) Hoist drum lower limiting device.
+Self-erecting tower cranes manufactured February 1, 2012, must be equipped with a device that prevents the last two wraps of hoist cable from being spooled off the drum.
 Temporary alternative measures: Mark the hoist rope (so it can be seen by the operator) at a point that will give the operator sufficient time to stop the hoist prior to last two wraps of hoist cable being spooled off the drum, or use a spotter who is in direct communication with the operator to inform the operator when this point is reached.

-(vi) Load moment limiting device.
+(v) Load moment limiting device.
 The self-erecting tower crane must have a device that prevents moment overloading.
-Temporary alternative measures: You must use a radius indicating device (if the tower crane is not equipped with a radius indicating device, you must measure the radius to ensure the load is within the rated capacity of the crane).
-In addition, the weight of the load must be determined from a reliable source (such as the load's manufacturer), by a reliable calculation method (such as calculating a steel beam from measured dimensions and a known per foot weight), or by other equally reliable means.
-You must provide this information to the operator prior to the lift.
+Temporary alternative measures: A radius indicating device must be used (if the tower crane is not equipped with a radius indicating device, the radius must be measured to ensure the load is within the rated capacity of the crane).
+In addition, the weight of the load must be determined from a reliable source recognized by the industry (such as the load's manufacturer), by a calculation method (such as calculating a steel beam from measured dimensions and a known per foot weight), or by other equally reliable means.
+This information must be provided to the operator prior to the lift.

-(vii) Hoist line pull limiting device.
-You must limit the capacity of the hoist to prevent overloading, including each individual gear ratio if equipped with a multiple speed hoist transmission.
+(vi) Hoist line pull limiting device.
+The capacity of the hoist must be limited to prevent overloading, including each individual gear ratio if equipped with a multiple speed hoist transmission.
 Temporary alternative measures: The operator must ensure that the weight of the load does not exceed the capacity of the hoist (including for each individual gear ratio if equipped with a multiple speed hoist transmission).

-(viii) Rail travel limiting device.
-You must limit the travel distance in each direction to prevent the travel bogies from running into the end stops or buffers.
-Temporary alternative measures: You must use a spotter who is in direct communication with the operator when operations are conducted within 10 feet of either end of the travel rail end stops; the spotter must inform the operator of the distance of the travel bogies from the end stops or buffers.
+(vii) Rail travel limiting device.
+The travel distance in each direction must be limited to prevent the travel bogies from running into the end stops or buffers.
+Temporary alternative measures: A spotter who is in direct communication with the operator when operations are conducted within 10 feet of either end of the travel rail end stops; the spotter must inform the operator of the distance of the travel bogies from the end stops or buffers.

-(ix) Boom hoist drum positive locking device and control.
+(viii) Boom hoist drum positive locking device and control.
 The boom hoist drum must be equipped with a control that will enable the operator to positively lock the boom hoist drum from the cab.
-Temporary alternative measures: You must manually set the device when required if an electric, hydraulic or automatic type is not functioning.
+Temporary alternative measures: The device must be manually set when required if an electric, hydraulic or automatic type is not functioning.

 (A) Luffing boom self-erecting tower cranes must have a boom angle indicator readable from the operator's station.

-(xi) Trolley travel deceleration device.
-You must automatically reduce the trolley speed prior to the trolley reaching the end limit in both directions.
-Temporary alternative measures: You must post a notice in the cab of the crane notifying the operator that the trolley travel deceleration device is malfunctioning and instructing the operator to take special care to reduce the trolley speed when approaching the trolley end limits.
+(ii) Trolley travel deceleration device.
+The trolley speed must be automatically reduced to the trolley reaching the end limit in both directions.
+Temporary alternative measures: The employer must post a notice in the cab of the crane notifying the operator that the trolley travel deceleration device is malfunctioning and instructing the operator to take special care to reduce the trolley speed when approaching the trolley end limits.

-(xii) Boom hoist deceleration device.
-You must automatically reduce the boom speed prior to the boom reaching the minimum or maximum radius limit.
-Temporary alternative measures: You must post a notice in the cab of the crane notifying the operator that the boom hoist deceleration device is malfunctioning and instructing the operator to take special care to reduce the boom speed when approaching the boom maximum or minimum end limits.
+(iii) Boom hoist deceleration device.
+The boom speed must be automatically reduced prior to the boom reaching the minimum or maximum radius limit.
+Temporary alternative measures: The employer must post a notice in the cab of the crane notifying the operator that the boom hoist deceleration device is malfunctioning and instructing the operator to take special care to reduce the boom speed when approaching the boom maximum or minimum end limits.

-(xiii) Load hoist deceleration device.
-You must automatically reduce the load speed prior to the hoist reaching the upper limit.
-Temporary alternative measures: You must post a notice in the cab of the crane notifying the operator that the load hoist deceleration device is malfunctioning and instructing the operator to take special care to reduce the hoist speed when approaching the upper limit.
+(iv) Load hoist deceleration device.
+The load speed must be automatically reduced prior to the hoist reaching the upper limit.
+Temporary alternative measures: The employer must post a notice in the cab of the crane notifying the operator that the load hoist deceleration device is malfunctioning and instructing the operator to take special care to reduce the hoist speed when approaching the upper limit.

-(xiv) Wind speed indicator.
-You must provide a device to display the wind speed and it must be mounted at or near the top of the crane structure.
-Temporary alternative measures: Use of wind speed information from a properly functioning indicating device on another crane on the same site, or a qualified person estimates the wind speed.
+(v) Wind velocity indicator.
+A wind velocity indicator must be provided to display the wind velocity and it must be mounted at or above the jib level.
+Temporary alternative measures: Use of wind velocity information from a properly functioning indicator on another crane on the same site, or a qualified person estimates the wind velocity.

-(xv) Load indicating device.
-Cranes manufactured after the effective date of this section, must have a device that displays the magnitude of the load on the hook.
+(vi) Load indicating device.
+Cranes manufactured after February 1, 2012, must have a load indicating device that displays the magnitude of the load on the hook.
 Displays that are part of load moment limiting devices that display the load on the hook meet this requirement.
-Temporary alternative measures: You must determine the weight of the load from a reliable source (such as the load's manufacturer), by a reliable calculation method (such as calculating a steel beam from measured dimensions and a known per foot weight), or by other equally reliable means.
-You must provide this information to the operator prior to the lift.
+Temporary alternative measures: The weight of the load must be determined from a source recognized by the industry (such as the load's manufacturer), by a calculation method (such as calculating a steel beam from measured dimensions and a known per foot weight), or by other equally reliable means.
+This information must be provided to the operator prior to the lift.

 (44) All welding procedures and welding operator qualifications for use in repair or alteration of load sustaining members must be in accordance with ANSI/AWS D14.3 or ANSI/AWS D1.1.
 Where special steels or other materials are used, the manufacturer or a qualified person must provide welding procedure instructions.
 The type of metal used for load sustaining members must be identified by the manufacturer.
-In the absence of the manufacturer you must use an RPSE.
+In the absence of the manufacturer procedure instructions, the employer must use an RPSE to develop such procedure instructions.